-Every year a select panel of judges from London's Natural History Museum set out to select just 100 photographs to represent planet earth.
-These photographs form an exhibition that travels the world, and which is seen by millions of people.
-The competition, known affectionately as the WPY (Wildlife Photographer Of The Year), is quite simply the Oscars of wildlife photography.
-I am fortunate enough to have won the overall competition and was named the 'Wildlife Photographer of the Year' in 2013.
-All the below images have been awarded in the competition in various categories and each placed in the top 100, and had subsequently has toured the world.
+Every year a select panel of judges meet at London's Natural History Museum to select just 100 photographs to represent planet earth.
+These photographs form an exhibition that travels the world and which is seen by millions of people.
+The competition is known affectionately as the WPY (Wildlife Photographer Of The Year) and is quite simply the Oscars of world wildlife photography.
+I am fortunate enough to have won the overall competition and was named the 'Wildlife Photographer of the Year 2013'.
+All the below images have been awarded in the competition over the years and in various categories.

 River Crossing - This artistic rendition of the wildebeest crossing the Mara River placed in the 2009 edition of the competition, in the black and white category.
 Here you see a wildebeest leading the charge and jumping into the turbid water, while the rest of the herd follows.

 Golden Rhino Forest - A black rhino feeds on a fallen Acacia tree deep inside a forest (secret location in Kenya).
 This photograph won me a Gerald Durrell award in the endangered category of the 2010 edition of the competition.